 Legislation on the use of animals in research, testing and teaching

-In New Zealand the use of animals in research, testing and teaching is controlled by the Animal Welfare Act 1999 Part 6.
+In New Zealand the use of animals in research, testing and teaching is controlled by the Animal Welfare Act 1999.
 This legislation is designed to protect animals in NZ from harmful or inhumane treatment.
 It covers our obligation to care for animals; who can conduct surgical procedures on animals; animal exports; humane treatment of wild animals; and codes of welfare.
 The following sections take you through the major parts of the Animal Welfare Act to help you understand when it applies, what species it applies to and when an activity is allowed by New Zealand law.
-For more information see the ANZCCART Guide to the Animal Welfare Act and the Ministry for Primary Industries Guide to the Animal Welfare Act 1999.
+For more information see the ANZCCART Guide to the Animal Welfare Act; the Ministry for Primary Industries Guide to the Animal Welfare Act 1999; and the NAEAC website.

 Researchers and teachers must apply for approval from an Animal Ethics Committee if they wish to carry out any form of research, testing or teaching on an animal.
 The approval is normally sought by the lead investigator or teaching team leader (course co-ordinator).
 Once approval is given it will allow students and employees of the lab to carry out the animal work provided they are adequately trained and are fully aware of the protocols, including those around animal care, that are permitted for use.